 Building a culture of continuous feedback is essential for companies looking to stay ahead of the competition in a post-pandemic world, complicated by the rise of remote working and the necessity for effective employee communications platforms.
-With the right workforce tools and processes in place, businesses can rise to face new challenges, boosing employee engagement and performance while creating a culture which promotes trust and values vibrant discussion.
+With the right workforce tools and processes in place, businesses can rise to face new challenges, boosting employee engagement and performance while creating a culture that promotes trust and values vibrant discussion.

 Read on to find out how to achieve this.

 Goals of continuous feedback

 Building an ethos of continuous feedback within a company can have a profound impact on both the individuals within an organization and overall business performance.

 - ensures consistent evaluation across roles, departments and regions;

 - allows for the fair distribution of compensation and rewards;

 - encourages positive behaviours, while rectifying negative behaviours;

 - aligns individual goals and ambitions with broader company aims;